TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v6.1.0 reintroduces the `--curated` flag when known elements are used to pre-mask your input genome.
+As usual, unless a good quality TE library already exists for your species of interest, or a _very_ closely related one, we do not recommend pre-masking your input genome.
+This reduces the amount of information available for _de novo_ annotation, and can lead to overestimations of TE divergence and lower-quality consensus sequences.

+### Previous Changes

 Earl Grey v6.0.3 reduces CPU usage for TEstrainer to reduce memory pressure.

-### Previous Changes

 Earl Grey v6.0.2 patches an issue where the use of existing libraries did not work with the new `famdb` formats.